Does your research require ethical approval?

 - A signed and completed risk assessment may be needed

-Ethical Review will be required in the following circumstances
+Ethical Review will be required in the following circumstances (unless classed as an exemption above)

 - Research involving the collection or use of person-identifiable or special category data